QBDI/QBDI/docs/source/api_description.rst

 - When the native instrumentation goes out of the instrumentation range, the only method to restore the instrumentation is to return to the modified address.
 Any other executions of code inside the instrumentation range will not be caught (callbacks, ...).
-- The current :cpp:class:`ExecBroker` doesn't support any exception mechanism, included the `setjmp/longjmp`.
+- The current :cpp:class:`ExecBroker` doesn't support any exception mechanism, including the `setjmp/longjmp`.
 - The instrumentation range, and QBDI in general, are **not** a security sandbox.
-The code may escape and runs without instrumentation.
+The code may escape and run without instrumentation.

 The instrumentation ranges can be managed through:

-- ``addInstrumentedRange`` and ``removeInstrumentedRange`` to add or remove a specific range of address
+- ``addInstrumentedRange`` and ``removeInstrumentedRange`` to add or remove a specific range of addresses
-- ``addInstrumentedModule`` and ``removeInstrumentedModule`` to add or remove a library/module with his name
+- ``addInstrumentedModule`` and ``removeInstrumentedModule`` to add or remove a library/module with its name
-- ``addInstrumentedModuleFromAddr`` and ``removeInstrumentedModuleFromAddr`` to add or remove a library/module with one of his addresses
+- ``addInstrumentedModuleFromAddr`` and ``removeInstrumentedModuleFromAddr`` to add or remove a library/module with one of its addresses
-- ``instrumentAllExecutableMaps`` and ``removeAllInstrumentedRanges`` to add or remove all the executable range
+- ``instrumentAllExecutableMaps`` and ``removeAllInstrumentedRanges`` to add or remove all the executable ranges

 Register state